pakyow/pakyow/docs/warmup/counters.md

 Once the instructions are received, a lightweight JavaScript library, [Ring](https://github.com/pakyow/ring), processes and applies the instructions to the view.
-No re-rendering occurs as only the changes and applied.
+No re-rendering occurs as only the changes are applied.
 This keeps the UI fast and responsive for the user.

 You can read more about [Pakyow Realtime](/docs/realtime) and [Pakyow